 Unfortunately, in some circumstances, there may be no time to undergo physiological adaptation in any meaningful sense, as hypobaric conditions may arrive suddenly.
 If this happens and you happen to have a ready supply of 100% oxygen, ongoing (unhappy) survival can be assured at minimum barometric pressures of around 190 mmHg, which corresponds to an altitude of about 10,000m.

 To go higher than that for any extended period of time would require the use of a pressurised suit.
-Harry Armstrong, after whom the Armstrong Limit is named, described the upper limits of even short-term survival as being around the territory of 18,000-19,000m above sea level, where the boiling point of body fluids is below the boiling point of water at that pressure (47 mmHg).
+Harry Armstrong, after whom the Armstrong Limit is named, described the upper limits of even short-term survival as being around the territory of 18,000-19,000m above sea level, where the boiling point of water at that pressure (47 mmHg) falls below the temperature of the human body fluids.
 The partial pressure of atmospheric oxygen at this altitude is so low that total anoxia should be assumed, and the conditions are assumed to be rapidly lethal.

 At this stage, and beyond, survival is unlikely unless urgent repressurisation takes place.
 As if anoxia were not enough, as pressure drops even more disturbing phenomena take place.
 For instance, as blood in arteries and veins is relatively pressurised in comparison to the external environment, it is not expected to boil at the Armstrong limit, but in complete vacuum that is exactly what might happen.
 In the soft tissues, the extracellular fluid evaporates, creating painful pockets of vapour ("ebullism"); in the intravascular volume the evolution of bubbles produces "vapour lock" of the cardiac chambers, producing a cessation of circulation within 10-15 seconds.
 As the intrathoracic air content expands, the pressure on mediastinal structures also produces a profound vagal bradycardia."Some degree of consciousness will probably be retained for 9 to 11 seconds", the Bioastronautics Data Book helpfully remarks.
 Presumably, it would be acceptable to perform compression-only CPR in this scenario.
 In short, the immediate consequences of explosive decompression are: